 Dallas, TX (PRWEB) February 25, 2013

-“The mission of DrugRisk is to improve patient safety through education.
-This includes the latest warnings, recalls, studies and litigation news related to popular drugs like Yaz.
-Informed users can discuss options with their doctor and decide if they need legal advice,” explains DrugRisk representative Ryan Mayer.
+“The goal of DrugRisk is to improve patient safety through education, including the latest drug warnings, recalls, studies and litigation news.
+By following the cases of others, patients can discuss options with their doctor and decide if they need legal advice,” explains DrugRisk representative Ryan Mayer.

 The resource center has added Actos warnings by both the FDA* and European Medicines Agency** who indicated that long-term use of the drug may be associated with an increased risk of bladder cancer.
 The drug has also been banned in France and Germany.***

 In DrugRisk legal news, more than 1,200 patients have filed an Actos lawsuit against drug maker Takeda Pharmaceuticals in a special multi-district federal court in Louisiana.
 The case is known as In Re: Actos Products Liability Litigation, MDL 2299, U.S. District Court, Western District of Louisiana (Lafayette).